lilweege/ticket-to-ride-companion/README.md

-# Ticket to Ride score tracker
+# Ticket to Ride companion score tracker
 easily keep track of the score of your Ticket to Ride game using an automatically updating spreadsheet!